tonytw1/osm-jigsaw/README.md

 (ie. 51.0, -0.3 <--> London, United Kingdom).

 [Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim) is the default OpenStreetMap geocoding solution.
-It does are really great job of interpreting an implied structure and using it to construct sensible geocodings.
+It does are really great job of inferring structure and using it to construct sensible place names.

 Nominatim uses a Postgres database populated with the entire OpenStreetMap dataset.
 This can be operationally challenging for a number of reasons including: